|HPS 0410||Einstein for Everyone|

 |At any point in this space we can take different slices.
 For example, we can take an east-west north-south slice.
 The resulting sheet is just the original two dimensional sphere.
 Geodesic deviation will tell us that the sheet has positive curvature.|

-that might coincide with the east-west equator of the sphere and what
+with the east-west equator of the sphere and what that equator

-that equator extrudes into in the up-down direction.
-That is just a
+extrudes into in the up-down direction.
+That is just a cylinder.
+We

-cylinder.
-We can use geodesic deviation to determine the curvature in
+can use geodesic deviation to determine the curvature in this sheet.

-this sheet.
-Since the cylinder is just a flat surface rolled up, we
+Since the cylinder is just a flat surface rolled up, we will find

 Threrefore, in this space, if we form a sheet by slicing in one direction, we end up with a sheet that has positive curvature.
 If we form a sheet by slicing in a different direction at the same point, we end up with a sheet that has zero curvature.